 The Subtle Art of Not Giving a F*ck was both personally relevant and entertaining.

-Here’s a few pieces that helped me and then some:
+Here are a few pieces that helped me and then some:

 “The key to a good life is not giving a fuck about more; it’s giving a fuck about less, giving a fuck about only what is true and immediate and important.”